mccoy-lab/transmission-distortion/README.md

 # A method for investigating transmission distortion among human sperm

 This repository contains the analyses performed for the study "A method for low-coverage single-gamete sequence analysis demonstrates adherence to Mendel’s first law across a large sample of human sperm".
-This paper has been publised in [eLife](https://elifesciences.org/articles/76383).
+This paper is published in [eLife](https://elifesciences.org/articles/76383).

 <!--
 - analysis scripts: scripts used for data in paper